Networking

 • Make your passions and goals known to peers, relatives, and professors and ask for guidance or referrals.

-• Connect with thousands of alumni through social and professional networking sites including inCircle, Facebook, and LinkedIn.
+• Connect with thousands of alumni through social and professional networking sites including LinkedIn and AlumniFire.

-• Put yourself out there and meet new people at events on campus and throughout D.C.
+• Meet new people at events on campus and throughout the Washington, D.C. region.

-• Make yourself known by actively participating in on-campus organizations and professional associations related to your field.
+• Actively participate in on-campus organizations and professional associations related to your field.

 • Build relationships and gain relevant experience by volunteering with organizations that match your passions and career goals.

-• Stay in touch with former supervisors and colleagues.
+• Stay in touch with former supervisors and colleagues by sending periodic updates and meeting up.

 Seven Secrets of Successful Networking

-1. Prepare an "elevator speech."
-When introducing yourself, be prepared to share your academic and professional achievements and intended goals within 30 – 60 seconds.
+1. Prepare an elevator speech.
+When introducing yourself, be prepared to share your academic and professional achievements and intended goals in 30 – 60 seconds.

 2. Act with confidence even if you feel shy or intimidated, and always speak passionately about your interests and accomplishments.